 Emily Ramsay,Executive Director & Board Chair

 Emily is an independent producer and production manager.
 A recipient of the City of Ottawa Youth in Culture program grant and the CMPA Ontario Production Mentorship, she was mentored under Derek Diorio (Hard Rock Medical, TVO/APTN) of Distinct Features Inc. for 19 months after graduation from Algonquin’s Scriptwriting program.
 Her recent credits include Vs.: Women in Combat Sports, a 6-part documentary series with Bell Fibe which she produced, created and co-directed, Morgana McKenzie’s Wild (Indomptable) which she co-produced, Pur Laine by director Alexander Cruz, a Canada Council funded feature she production managed and the cine-poem Primary Colours, which screened at 32 festivals around the world.
 Emily previously worked on several Digi60 short films before becoming Board Chair in 2015.
 Other festival and cultural work include with the Ottawa International Animation Festival, the Canadian Film Institute, and Lights Camera Cure.
-She’s sat on juries and selection committees for half a dozen film festivals.
 Emily’s goal is to contribute to, and build, Ottawa’s festival, film and television landscape.
+She is currently completing the WIFT-T Connect Mentorship program.

 Jennifer is a screenwriter and emerging director.
 She completed her first experimental short film "death isn't the same anymore" in 2017, as a recipient of the SAW Video Jumpstart program.
 The short had its US premiere in Beverly Hills at the Lady Filmmakers Festival where it received the Festival Director's Award.
 Jennifer has recently worked with several Canadian producers, directors, and actors, to write and polish feature film scripts and is actively working on her own original TV and feature projects.